How to Choose the Right Benchmark

 - It should not hide opportunity cost.
 If the strategy’s benefit is defense, the benchmark must still show the foregone upside.
 If the strategy’s benefit is participation, the benchmark must still show the extra path risk accepted to earn it.

 The simplest test is this: would the comparison still feel fair if the strategy underperformed?
-If the answer is no, the benchmark is probably wrong.
+If not, the benchmark is probably wrong.

-We use a simple framework.
-The benchmark should preserve the same opportunity set and broad realism standard while removing the strategy’s active overlay.
+The framework is simple: preserve the same opportunity set and broad realism standard while removing the strategy’s active overlay.

 - Identify the active overlay.
 Start by naming exactly what the strategy is doing that a passive implementation would not do.
 That may be a trend filter, rotation rule, risk target, selection model, weighting rule, or defensive routing rule.